spdx/tools-python/README.md

 Installation:
 =============

 Clone or download the repository and run `python setup.py install`.
+(In a virtualenv, of course)

+or install from Pypi with `pip install spdx-tools`

 How to run tests: